- If you're getting error code 0x0 during Windows 10 upgrade, check if certain software isn't interfering with the process.

 - Press Windows key + X and choose Device Manager from the list.

 - Locate your graphics card driver on the list, right-click it, and choose Uninstall device.

 - Check Delete the driver software for this device and click on Uninstall.

-If you want to completely uninstall your drivers, you might want to use specialized software such as DDU.
+If you want to uninstall your drivers completely, you might want to use specialized software such as DDU.
 To learn more, read our guide on how to use Display Driver Uninstaller.

-Outdated or corrupted drivers can cause issues such as this one, therefore it’s important that you update them regularly.
-Doing this manually can be a tedious task, especially if you need to update multiple drivers.
+Outdated or corrupted drivers can cause issues such as this one.
+Therefore, you must update them regularly.
+However, doing this manually can be tedious, especially if you need to update multiple drivers.

 Now let’s disable the required service by doing the following: